iammeliaskhan/record-book/README.md

             index.css
             index.js
 ```
-Contributing
+## Contributing
 Contributions are always welcome!
 If you want to contribute to this project, please follow these steps:

-Fork the repository.
+1.Fork the repository.
-Create a new branch for your feature or bug fix.
+2.Create a new branch for your feature or bug fix.
-Make your changes and commit them with descriptive messages.
+3.Make your changes and commit them with descriptive messages.
-Push your changes to your forked repository.
+4.Push your changes to your forked repository.
-Submit a pull request.
+5.Submit a pull request.
-License
-This project is licensed under the MIT License - see the LICENSE file